Monday, November 30, 2020

 Look a little more closely...

-Yes, its a rattlesnake.
-Hubby quickly dispatched it with his shovel.
+Rattlesnake!
+Hubby dispatched it with his shovel.
 But it was a nerve-wracking 10 minutes or so and I had to run get the hatchet to help.
 It looked full of mouse and since I noticed some shredded stuff in the storage unit, that meant that he was attracted to a food source.
 Back to Lowe's to get some snake repellant and some mouse traps the next morning.
 Next weekend, we will do a clean sweep of the barn and get rid of some clutter.
 We will also have to greatly trim back a lot of the brush near the barn.
 I knew I had smelled snake earlier in the day!

 While at Lowe's the second time, we picked up more pavers to extend the patio.
 Over time, they will weather and match the others.

-Hubby finished hanging the lights along the upper edge of the barn - this will greatly help with visibility at night while not contributing to light pollution.
+Hubby finished hanging the lights along the upper edge of the barn - this will help with visibility at night while not contributing to light pollution.
 Then we sprayed snake repellant and treated for fire ants.

 We also extended the extra length of the lights to the front of the barn.
 Its not fancy, but it is a sweet little spot to sit at dusk.
 And we were so TIRED at that point that we did just that. (you can see the bricks are still a little wet because we sprayed them down for ants earlier in the afternoon.)